sync-v/.github/profile/README.md

 # SYNCHRON-V

-## Introduction
-  - ## What is SYNCHRON-V?
-    SYNCHRON-V is a multi disciplined software solutions company.
+## We develop high quality software solutions and products with our development teams who are masters of their own fields and majors.

 ## Vision
 ## Founders